dyarthur/awesomeSoftware/README.md

 [awesomeSoftware](https://parg.co/bh01) is used to collect excellent softwares and tools.

+### Middleware
+- [MessagePack](https://msgpack.org/): MessagePack is an efficient binary serialization format.
+It lets you exchange data among multiple languages like JSON.
+But it's faster and smaller.

 ### Commond-Line
 - [stedolan/jq](https://github.com/stedolan/jq): A lightweight and flexible command-line JSON processor.
 For more information read this article [Guide to Linux jq Command for JSON Processing](https://www.baeldung.com/linux/jq-command-json).